RECENT

 The Visiting Dance Innovators Program (VDIP), co-presented by Theater, Dance & Media, and Harvard Dance Center, brings exemplary dance artists and scholars to campus for a multi-pronged engagement around the expansive innovations in Dance Studies, embodied research, and artistic methods of practice.
 VDIP builds bridges for university partnerships, creating cross-disciplinary connections and illuminating the relevance of dance studies.

-The vision, mission, and funding support behind this seed project belong to the principal investigator and choreographic designer, Interim Head of Dance and lecturer in Theater, Dance and media, Professor LROD, who facilitated by design with the Harvard Dance Center, Theater (HDC), Dance & media (TDM), Graduate School of Design (GSD), Peabody Museum of Archaeology and Ethnology, Museum of Science and Culture, and Harvard’s Foundation for Intercultural & Race Relations to ensure artist needs and desires were heard first, before institutional ones.
+The vision, mission, and funding support behind this seed project belongs to the principal investigator and choreographic designer, Head of Dance and lecturer in Theater, Dance and media, Professor LROD, who facilitated by design with the Harvard Dance Center, (HDC), Theater, Dance & Media (TDM), Graduate School of Design (GSD), Peabody Museum of Archaeology and Ethnology, Museum of Science and Culture, and Harvard’s Foundation for Intercultural & Race Relations to ensure artist needs and desires were heard first, before institutional ones.
 The funding support comes from the Provostial Fund for the Arts and Humanities to upstart Professor LROD’s faculty project during 2021 & 2022.
 Professionals came to Harvard with cross-disciplinary research processes engaging with students, faculty, and structural programming to support the choreographic nature of dance and movement studies.

 Details

-• Movement-based workshop in the artist’s practice and methodologies
+Workshop in the artist’s practice and methodologies

-• Artist-led conversation or Film Screening
+Artist-led conversation or Film Screening, open to the greater community

-• Visit to curricular course(s) in Theater, Dance & Media
+Visit to curricular course(s)

-• Research and Spacious access to Harvard resources
+Research and spacious access to Harvard resources

 *All funds went to artist’s fees, travel, hospitality, and commissions.